-EJ KOH is a poet and translator of Korean poetry.
-Her poems have appeared in TriQuarterly, Southeast Review, La Petite Zine, Fence, Narrative Magazine, Columbia Review, among others.
-She has work forthcoming in World Literature Today, Hayden’s Ferry Review, and The Anthology of Surveillance Poetics from Black Ocean Press (ed.
-Andrew Ridker Black Ocean 2014).
-Her experimental novel Red (Collective Presse 2013) is available on Amazon and RedtheNovel.com.
-She has been nominated for the Pushcart Prize.
-Her work has been featured in Time Out New York, GalleyCat, Flavorwire’s 23 People Who Will Make You Care About Poetry, and others.
-She earned her Masters of Fine Arts at Columbia University in New York and was awarded a Kundiman fellowship for poetry in 2014.
-She blogs at http://www.thisisEJKoh.com.
+EJ KOH is a poet, translator of Korean poetry, and author of experimental novel Red (Collective Presse, 2013).
+Her poems have appeared in TriQuarterly, Southeast Review, La Petite Zine, Narrative Magazine, Columbia Review, Hayden’s Ferry Review, among others.
+She has work forthcoming in The Anthology of Surveillance Poetics from Black Ocean Press (ed.
+Andrew Ridker Black Ocean, 2014).
+Her novel Red is available on Amazon and RedtheNovel.com.
+Nominated for the Pushcart Prize, she has been featured in Time Out New York, GalleyCat, KoreAm Journal, and Flavorwire’s 23 People Who Will Make You Care About Poetry.
+She earned her Masters of Fine Arts at Columbia University in New York and was awarded a Kundiman Fellowship for Poetry and The MacDowell Colony Fellowship in New Hampshire.
+She blogs at thisisEJKoh.com.

 ph. by Sylvia G